glassiddo/ggplot2_guide_for_ai_agents/README.md

 ## Before You Start — Ask First

-Before writing any code, make sure that the user has clarified the following, and ask otherwise:
+Before writing any code, make sure that the user has clarified their intentions, the dataset if it is unclear, and ask otherwise questions such as:

 1. **What is the primary question** this chart should answer?
 2. **Absolute or relative?** Should values be counts/totals, or shares/rates/per-capita?